gpiantoni/gridgen/docs/parameters.md

 - **fit** (required by command `fit`)
   - **method**: (str) method to use (brute includes simplex as a second step).
 Values: [brute, simplex].
 Default: brute
   - **correlation**: (str, optional) 'parametric' (Pearson, default) or 'nonparametric' (rank).
 Values: [parametric, nonparametric].
 Default: parametric
+  - **functional_contribution**: (list, optional) If both present, it's possible to combine morphology and functional models with varying weights.
+This parameter indicates which weights will be tested (10 = 10% of functional contribution and 90% of morphology contribution).
+Default: [10, 20, 30, 40, 50, 60, 70, 80, 90]
   - **steps**
     - **x**: (float, optional) Step size in mm for x-direction, for method simplex
     - **y**: (float, optional) Step size in mm for y-direction, for method simplex